Retzudo/imperial-date-python/README.md

 if ImperialDate(date(2016, 1, 1)) < ImperialDate(date(2016, 1, 2)):
   print('It works!')

-# The regular date is still stored in the instance and can be replaced
+# The regular date is still stored in the instance and can be replaced anytime
 regular_date = imperial_date.regular_date
 imperial_date.regular_date = date(2017, 12, 31)

-# As well as the date class
+# The date class too
 date_class = imperial_date.date_class
 imperial_date.date_class = 0
 ```